feagi/feagi/CONTRIBUTING.md

 If you haven't done it before (or in a while), here is how to push your changes for review using git/Github:

 1. Fork the repo.
+2. Clone your fork (if working locally).
-2. Create a new branch for your edits, and add and commit them.
+3. Create a new branch for your edits, and add and commit them.
-3. Push the branch to your forked repo.
+4. If working locally, push the branch to your forked repo.
-4. Click on create pull request for your branch.
+5. Click on create pull request for your branch.
 Select the actual repo (should be selected by default), not your forked repo, as the base repository.
-5. Create the pull request and await review!
+6. Create the pull request and await review!